Category: Misinformation (Page 1 of 2)

 In short: Don’t copy and paste on Facebook, unless you decide that it is prudent.
 Using the Share function is more sensible.
 But even that doesn’t prevent misinformation or harm.
 Think twice and check facts before passing anything on.

-Don’t Post That Privacy Notice to Facebook
+Don’t Post Facebook Privacy Notices

 Specifically, when you share, post, or upload content that is covered by intellectual property rights on or in connection with our Products, you grant us a non-exclusive, transferable, sub-licensable, royalty-free, and worldwide license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content (consistent with your privacy and application settings).
 This means, for example, that if you share a photo on Facebook, you give us permission to store, copy, and share it with others (again, consistent with your settings) such as service providers that support our service or other Meta Products you use.
 This license will end when your content is deleted from our systems.